-Needless to say that the EMV migration is now full speed in the U.S.
+Needless to say, the EMV migration is now at full speed in the U.S.

-In August 2015, the Reserve Bank of India (RBI) mandated banks to phase out the magstripe payment cards and migrate to EMV chip cards.
-RBI set 31 December 2018 as the deadline for the chip and PIN card migration.
-(Why Indian banks are upgrading your debit, credit cards)
+In August 2015, the Reserve Bank of India (RBI) mandated banks to phase out the magstripe payment cards and migrate them to EMV chip cards.
+RBI set December 31 2018, as the chip and PIN card migration deadline.
+(Why Indian banks are upgrading your debit and credit cards.)

-There are now over 9.9 billion EMV chip cards in circulation at the end of 2019, which is an increase of 20,7% over 2018.
+There are now over 12.8 billion EMV chip cards in circulation at the end of 2022.
+This is an increase of close to 6% over 2021.

-In Q4 2019, according to information collected from American Express, Discover, JCB, Mastercard, UnionPay, and Visa, 80.1% of all chip card-present transactions in the world (both contact and contactless) - used EMV chip technology.
+For 2022, according to information collected from American Express, Discover, JCB, Mastercard, UnionPay, and Visa, 93% of all chip card-present transactions worldwide (both contact and contactless) - used EMV chip technology.

 So, is the transition to EMV complete?

-No, not yet in Asia and in the U.S.
+No, not yet in Asia and the U.S.

-More precisely for 2018, total EMV transactions were:
+More precisely, from January to December 2022, total EMV transactions were: